Ziad181/Ziad181/README.md

 ---

-# 🚀 About Me
+## 🚀 About Me

-- 💼 Web Development Team Lead with 6+ years of experience
+Web Development Team Lead with 6+ years of experience building scalable SaaS platforms, multi-tenant architectures, and high-performance web applications using Laravel & Vue.js.

-- 🏗️ Specialized in SaaS & Multi-Tenant Architecture
-- ⚡ Focused on scalable backend systems & performance optimization
-- 🌍 Building travel-tech platforms & enterprise dashboards
+Specialized in system architecture, backend engineering, infrastructure optimization, and leading full product development lifecycle — from idea to production-ready platforms.

-- 👨‍💻 Passionate about clean architecture and product engineering
+Passionate about building scalable, maintainable, and business-driven software products.

 ---